Thesis Timeline

 • an indication of the direction that background reading on the topic might take (including theoretical writings, historical background on a given period, criticism of a given author's works);

 Please get feedback of the draft from your advisors and the chair before submitting.
-Also get feedback from peers.
+Also get feedback from peers and cohort, if you can.

 **NOTE: Students who miss the deadline may not be able to write the thesis.